-Residential densities may not exceed 3.5 dwelling units per acre.
+Charlotte Harbor Coastal Residential lands may be developed from one dwelling unit per acre up to a density of 3.5 dwelling units per acre.

 Multi-family residential uses may only be developed if the property is rezoned to a Planned Development zoning district.